jonwrobinson/corpus-iuris/README.md

 they are publicly available, I shall try to be more diligent about fixing the files.

+On occasion, I have made some effort to include the vulgate numbering alongside the standard internal divisions of the text.
+Earlier efforts were haphazard, but now will be standardized.
+Parentheses (e.g., (27)) are used to indicate the vulgate numbering.
+Thus, something like 11.26(25).1 indicates that our modern edition calls the 26th title what pre-modern editions usually thought of as the 25th.
+Scrupulous authors use this fuller format whenever possible so that it is (much!) easier to search things out in both modern and pre-modern editions.

 ### English

 Source: [The Civil Law](http://www.constitution.org/sps/sps.htm)